Inferring Pluggable Types with Machine Learning: Encodings

 This section describes our novel methodology for building a type-system-specific program encoding for the graph models (GCN and GTN), which we call a \emph{Name-Augmented, Pruned Abstract Syntax Tree} (\napast).
-The encoding only includes information relevant to the given type system, but is in a form suitable for training a deep learning model.
+Unlike a TDG, this encoding only includes information relevant to the property being enforced by a particular pluggable type system, in a form suitable for training a deep-learning model.
 The overall methodology for \napast construction is shown in \cref{fig:overview}.
+We explain how we built a \napast encoding for a nullability type system in detail later, in \cref{sec_train}; this section gives an overview of the \emph{process} of \napast construction for an arbitrary pluggable type system.

 The base of a \napast is the program's Abstract Syntax Tree (AST).
-The first step (\cref{sec:ast-extraction}) to construct a \napast is to augment the AST with additional nodes that model information traditionally stored in the AST directly (for example, whether a declaration is \<public> or \<private>), thereby making that information available to the deep learning model later.
-This is necessary because the internal complexity of the AST data structure produced by JavaParser is not visible to the deep learning model. \looseness=-1
+The first step (\cref{sec:ast-extraction}) to construct a \napast is to augment the AST with additional nodes that model information traditionally stored in the AST directly (for example, whether a declaration is \<public> or \<private>), thereby making that information available to the deep-learning model later.
+This is necessary because the internal complexity of the AST data structure produced by JavaParser is not visible to the deep-learning model. \looseness=-1

+The next step in constructing a \napast is pruning information that is not relevant to the property of interest from the graph produced by the previous step.
+We do this by conducting a series of targeted ablation experiments: we iteratively remove particular types of AST nodes (and all associated edges) from the \napast and retrain a preliminary model using a small dataset (976 classes, in our instantiation of this process; this number is related to batch sizes and memory limitations on the training machine).

+The F1 score was calculated by comparing the predicted nodes with the ground truth using the values in the confusion matrix, namely the harmonic mean of precision and recall.
+The F1 score on this preliminary model was used to determine which nodes to prune.